dhunganabibek/dhunganabibek/README.md

 <!-- About me-->
 <h2 align="center">👋 About Me</h2>

-I'm a developer who turns coffee into code, bugs into features, and data into insight.
-From crafting engaging UIs with React and Next.js to building scalable APIs with Node.js or .NET, I embrace full-stack problem-solving with creativity and precision.
+I'm a passionate developer who transforms ideas into robust, scalable solutions through clean code and data-driven decisions.
+Whether it's designing modern frontends, engineering performant backends, or extracting insights from data, I bring full-stack versatility with a problem-solving mindset.

 My passion also extends to data science—cleaning data, building ML models, and using Python tools like Pandas, Scikit-learn, and PyTorch to turn raw data into smart decisions.
+Whether it's transforming raw data into actionable insights, building predictive models, or visualizing trends, I love using data to tell compelling stories and solve real-world problems.

 Outside of work, I enjoy tennis and exploring the latest in AI, DevOps, and systems design.
 My mission?
 To build secure, intelligent, and impactful software that scales.

+I thrive in collaborative environments where problem-solving, creativity, and curiosity come together.
+Let's connect and build something extraordinary!

 <!-- Connnect with me -->
 <div align="center">